 Australian art teachers recognise the Reconciliation journey as integral to all aspects of art teachers' work in education contexts.
-Art Education Australia, Flying Arts Alliance and the University of Southern Queensland acknowledge the original Owners of the land upon which we work with Australian art educators, and we pay our respects to Elders, past, present and emerging.
+Art Education Australia acknowledge the original Owners of the land upon which we work with Australian art educators, and we pay our respects to Elders, past, present and emerging.
 In doing so, we commit to listen deeply to Story and be respectful of Country in our collaborations with First Nations People.

-Art Education Australia, Flying Arts Alliance and the University of Southern Queensland impel art educators to embody mindful, respectful, inclusive, accessible and culturally appropriate approaches to art teaching, learning and making with their students.
+Art Education Australia impels art educators to embody mindful, respectful, inclusive, accessible and culturally appropriate approaches to art teaching, learning and making with their students.